-Scenario Eight addresses the EVOS archaeological restoration objectives and strategies by providing a means to preserve artifacts are scientific data by storing them in facilities that meet State and feder guidelines and AAM Accreditation Procedures for curation.
-Display artifacts in the local communities of Prince William Sound and Low Cook Inlet would provide an opportunity for people to view or lear about the cultural heritage of people in the spill area.
-This would als provide protection by increasing awareness and appreciation of cultural heritage and would replace services lost as a result of irretrievable damage to some artifacts.
+Scenario Eight addresses the EVOS archaeological restoration objectives and strategies by providing a means to preserve artifacts and scientific data by storing them in facilities that meet State and federal guidelines and AAM Accreditation Procedures for curation.
+Display of artifacts in the local communities of Prince William Sound and Lower Cook Inlet would provide an opportunity for people to view or learn about the cultural heritage of people in the spill area.
+This would also provide protection by increasing awareness and appreciation of cultural heritage and would replace services lost as a result of irretrievable damage to some artifacts.